visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/Social Networks Streamer/readme.md

-# Video Capture SDK .Net - Social Networks Streamer Demo (WPF)
+# Video Capture SDK .Net - Social Networks Streamer Demo (WPF, cross-platform engine)

-Social Networks Streamer Demo is an application that uses the Video Capture SDK .Net (crossplatform engine) to stream from webcams to YouTube or Facebook Live in WPF applications.
+This sample showcases the integration of VisioForge Video Capture SDK .Net within a WPF application designed for streaming to social networks.
+It demonstrates how to enumerate and select video/audio input and output devices, configure video and audio source settings, and stream to platforms like YouTube, Facebook Live, and generic RTMP servers.

+The code includes event handling for device enumeration and streaming errors, as well as UI updates for device selection and streaming status.
+This example is ideal for developers looking to build applications with live streaming to various social media platforms using VisioForge's technology.

 ## Features

 - Video streaming to YouTube
 - Video streaming to Facebook Live
+- Video streaming to RTMP server
 - Video preview

 ## Supported frameworks